amidaware/trmm-docs/docs/devnotes/running_tests_locally.md

 # Dev Notes

-## Running Tests
+## Running Tests with Python for community_scripts tests

-There are built/tests everywhere in TRMM, that make sure things haven't gone wrong (like in the `community-script` any file in the `scripts` folder must have a matching entry in .json file.
-And every field in the .json file just be in the right format, and no duplicate guide...and .json needs to be properly formatted and...and...and) so there's tests.
+There are build/tests everywhere in TRMM, that make sure things haven't gone wrong (like in the `community-script` any file in the `scripts` folder must have a matching entry in .json file.
+And every field in the .json file should be in the right format, and no duplicates...and .json needs to be properly formatted and...and...and) so there's tests.

-Here's how you run locally (make sure python is installed first)
+Here's how you run tests locally (make sure python is installed first)

 ???+ abstract "Running tests from VSCode"